top of page

 Even high-performing teams benefit from ongoing improvement.
 Invest in training programs that enhance team members' skills in areas such as change management methodologies and leadership.
 This can include team or individual coaching, workshops, certifications, or online courses.

-Providing ongoing learning opportunities demonstrates to the team that continuous improvement is valued, and prepares them for current and future challenges.
-Further, a focus on employee development results in an increase in employee retention.
-This in turn enables the team to keep building capability over time.
+Providing ongoing learning opportunities not only demonstrates to the team that continuous improvement is valued but also prepares them for current and future challenges.
+Furthermore, a focus on employee development results in increased retention rates, fortifying the team's capability over time.

 5. Establish Clear Metrics for Success

-To determine the impact of change initiatives, define clear metrics for success.
-These should be specific, measurable, achievable, relevant, and time-bound (SMART).
-Consider factors such as employee engagement, stakeholder feedback, project objectives and the initiative's overall effect on performance.
+Defining clear metrics for success is critical in determining the impact of change initiatives.
+These metrics should be specific, measurable, achievable, relevant, and time-bound (SMART).
+Consider factors such as employee engagement, stakeholder feedback, project objectives, and the initiative's overall effect on performance.

-Regularly reviewing these metrics enables teams to see what works and identify areas for improvement.
-This approach not only optimises initiatives but also fosters motivation.
-Through tracking and reviewing performance metrics, teams can focus on techniques that have been proven to work, thereby increasing project success rates over time.
+Regularly reviewing these metrics enables teams to assess what works and identify areas for improvement.
+This proactive approach optimises initiatives and fosters motivation.
+By tracking and reviewing performance metrics, teams can concentrate on proven techniques, thereby increasing project success rates.

 6. Encourage a Positive Team Culture

 Creating a positive team culture fosters collaboration, creativity, and commitment.
-Encourage team activities that build bonds and recognise individual achievements.
-Create an inclusive environment where all members feel valued.
+Encourage team activities that strengthen bonds and recognise individual achievements.
+An inclusive environment where all members feel valued is vital.

-Incorporating a culture of experimentation—where failures are seen as valuable learning opportunities—can spark innovation.
-Teams with strong psychological safety are far more likely to be high-performing.
+Incorporating a culture of experimentation—viewing failures as valuable learning opportunities—can be a powerful catalyst for innovation.
+Teams with strong psychological safety tend to be higher performing and more innovative, equipped to tackle challenges head-on.

 7. Leverage Technology and Tools

-In our digital age, utilising technology is crucial for facilitating change management.
-According to Agencia Change's rolling Challenges and Priorities survey, most change teams repurpose existing project management, office and collaboration software to enable clear tracking of tasks and timelines.
+In the digital age, technology plays a vital role in facilitating change management.
+According to Agencia Change's rolling Challenges and Priorities survey, most change teams repurpose existing project management, office, and collaboration software to track tasks and timelines effectively.

-However, there is a growing suite of specially designed change management tools available to assist change teams in producing a portfolio or single view of change, sometimes called an enterprise view of change (EVOC), across the organisation.
+However, there’s a growing suite of specially designed change management tools available.
+These tools assist change teams in producing a portfolio or single view of change—sometimes referred to as an enterprise view of change (EVOC)—across the organisation.

-Ensure your tools align with your team’s workflows and help streamline processes.
-Teams that leverage technology effectively are more productive than those that don’t.
-By investing in the right tools, your team can focus more on strategic tasks rather than getting bogged down in administrative work.
+Ensure that your selected tools align with your team’s workflows and help streamline processes.
+Teams that effectively leverage technology tend to be more productive compared to those who do not.
+Investing in the right tools enables your team to focus more on strategic tasks, rather than being bogged down with administrative work.

 8. Engage Stakeholders Early

-Engaging stakeholders from the start of the change process is vital.
-Identify key stakeholders early and involve them in discussions.
-Their insights can shape the initiative direction and improve buy-in.
+Engaging stakeholders from the outset of the change process is vital.
+Identify key stakeholders early on and involve them in discussions.
+Their insights can significantly shape the initiative's direction and enhance buy-in.

 Providing regular updates and feedback opportunities fosters a sense of ownership among those affected by the changes.
-This approach can reduce resistance to change by up to 50%, according to research regularly published by Prosci.
+Research by Prosci shows that this approach can reduce resistance to change by up to 50%.

-To effectively engage stakeholders, change teams need to develop and practice a complex blend of empathy, technical understanding of the current and future state approaches, and holding stakeholders and leaders accountable for their roles and behaviours during change.
+To effectively engage stakeholders, change teams need to develop a complex blend of empathy and technical understanding of current and future state approaches.
+Responsibilities in leading change must be clear, promoting accountability among stakeholders and leaders.

 9. Monitor and Celebrate Progress

 Monitoring progress and celebrating milestones are essential for maintaining morale.
-Recognising achievements reinforces commitment to the goals of the initiative.
+Recognising achievements reinforces commitment to the initiative's goals.

 Celebrate successes—big or small—through team gatherings or shout-outs during meetings.
-Highlighting successes can boost team morale and motivation.
-Organisations that recognise employee contributions see an increase in satisfaction, productivity and retention.
+Highlighting achievements can significantly boost team morale and motivation.
+Research shows that organisations that recognise employee contributions see increases in satisfaction, productivity, and retention.

 Wrapping Up: Build and Lead a High-Performing Change Management Team